Ohio police say 3 dead in crash after fleeing traffic stop | WHIZ News

 CINCINNATI (AP) — Police in southwest Ohio say three people have been killed after a car crashed into a tree when the driver fled an early morning traffic stop.

-Authorities say the crash occurred early Wednesday in Cincinnati’s Carthage neighborhood after an attempted traffic stop in Springfield Township.
-Three bodies were found inside the mangled vehicle.
+Authorities say the crash occurred early Wednesday in Cincinnati’s Carthage neighborhood after an attempted traffic stop by Springfield Township police.

+Cincinnati police say the 36-year-old male driver lost control of the 2013 Chevrolet Impala, which crossed over the center line, then hit a parked vehicle; overturned, and hit a tree.
+All three men inside the car died at the scene.

+Authorities haven’t identified those killed in the crash.
+Police say excessive speed was a factor in the crash and none of those killed wore seatbelts.